radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/testing-local.md

     az acr login -n <registry>
     az acr update --name <registry> --anonymous-pull-enabled
     ```
 1. Build and push an initial version of all images in the radius repo.
-This should push images for the appcore-rp, the ucpd, etc that are required to run radius.
+This should push images for the applications-rp, the ucpd, etc that are required to run radius.
     ```
     make docker-build && make docker-push
     ```
 1. Deploy an environment with command on kubernetes
     ```
-    go run .\cmd\rad\main.go env init kubernetes --chart deploy/Chart --appcore-image <registry>.azurecr.io/appcore-rp --appcore-tag latest --ucp-image <registry>.azurecr.io/ucpd --ucp-tag latest
+    go run .\cmd\rad\main.go env init kubernetes --chart deploy/Chart --appcore-image <registry>.azurecr.io/applications-rp --appcore-tag latest --ucp-image <registry>.azurecr.io/ucpd --ucp-tag latest
     ```
 1. Run a deployment.
 Executing `go run \cmd\rad\main.go deploy <bicep>` will deploy your file to the cluster.